 Manuscripts accepted for publication are copyedited for grammar, punctuation, journal style, and format.
 Page proofs are sent to the corresponding author.
 The corresponding author is expected to return the corrected proofs within 3 business days.
 The process of sending and receiving proofs is completed via email.

-Innovations Journals publishes full manuscripts (supplemental material included) online following receipt of proof corrections and the copyright transfer form (signed by all authors).
+Innovations Journals publishes full manuscripts (supplemental material included) online following receipt of proof corrections and the license agreement (signed by all authors).
 Articles may be published "ahead of print" before they are assigned to a regular volume or issue.

 Journal Fees and Access to Content

 Innovations Journals does not charge fees for the submission, processing, or publication of manuscripts under the CC-BY-NC-ND license (see details below under "License and Copyright").

 Innovations Journals does not charge fees for access to the content.
 To receive email alerts for new content, we encourage all to register for a free subscription on our website at https://meridian.allenpress.com/innovationsjournals/pages/Subscriptions.

 Innovations Journals content is archived using CLOCKSS.